 Crossings Community Clinic is an outreach ministry of Crossings Community Church.
 We exist because of the generous contributions of church members and the community, as well as through grants and private donors.

 However, donations are always welcome – check out our Donation Needs below for more information.
 Donations may be dropped off at the clinic from 9:00 a.m. – 5:00 p.m.
 Monday through Friday.
 If you would like to make a financial donation, please donate using the button here.
 100% of donations go directly to patient care needs.

 Your financial donations could provide the following: a $10 donation will purchase a diabetic meter and a box of diabetic test strips for a patient; a $20 donation will often support a patient for a month’s worth of multiple prescription medications; a $50 donation purchases a pair of eye glasses or bifocals for a patient; a $100 donation will purchase enough flu vaccines for 10 patients.

-Volunteers are always needed.
-More the 98% of clinic workers are volunteers.
-Volunteer needs are not just for medical professionals but also for those willing to greet and register patients, pray with patients, answer phones, help with paperwork, assist with managing supplies, and more.
-Hours and days of service vary for the different volunteer opportunities.
+98% of Clinic workers are volunteers.
+The Clinic relies on volunteers for every phase of its operations.
+Volunteer needs include those willing to greet and register patients, pray with patients, answer phones, assist with stocking and organizing supplies, eye clinic assistants, administrative tasks, and more.
+Days and hours of service vary for volunteer activities.